AWegnerGitHub/awegnergithub.github.io-content/2015_07_09_how-i-set-up-this-site-with-github-pages-and-cloudflare.md

 The final thing I needed in order to get rid of my server was control over DNS.
 I could revert back to GoDaddy, but after a little research found that CloudFlare's additional CDN and security was a "good thing" (because, you know, I'm such a highly traffic'd blog these days).
 Step one was signing up to CloudFlare.
 This was a 3-5 minute thing.

 Once signed up and signed in, I went to set up DNS.
 This was as simple as adding my domain name and waiting for CloudFlare to import my existing DNS records.
-With this, I kept by Google Apps email intact (which is what I was most concerned with).
+With this, I kept my Google Apps email intact (which is what I was most concerned with).
 Next, I went and removed the `A` records.
 I replaced these with `CNAME` records pointing to my GitHub Pages URL.
 I also added a `www` CNAME pointing to the same location.
 Since I have Pelican configured to strip it with the setting below, it doesn't matter other than people expect to enter `www dot domain dot com` in their URL bar.

     SITEURL = 'http://andrewwegner.com'

-Last, I had to point by name servers to CloudFlare instead of my dedicated server.
+Last, I had to point my name servers to CloudFlare instead of my dedicated server.
 They provide a list of registrars to choose from.
 Select your registrar and follow the instructions.
 My biggest issue here was remembering my GoDaddy password.
 After I made it into my account, the steps to change name servers were very simple.
 Once those are saved, you wait for the changes to propagate and enjoy your new GitHub Pages / CloudFlare web page for free.